 Sesame Street for Military Families

-Also, be sure to head on over to the Kids Serve Too! webinar series page!
-This series is a collaboration between the Military Families Learning Network and Sesame Street for Military Families where we invite you to explore resources and strategies related to community violence, military relocation, military caregiving, and young children with special needs.
-This series will take place throughout 2019 and continuing education credit opportunities are provided for free.
-Don’t miss out on this opportunity by signing up for our Kids Serve Too! email list as well!
+Also, be sure to visit the Kids Serve Too! webinar series page to learn more about the collaboration between the Military Families Learning Network and Sesame Street for Military Families where you can explore resources and strategies related to community violence, military relocation, military caregiving, and young children with special needs.
+This series occurs throughout 2019 and continuing education credit opportunities are provided for free.
+Sign up for our Kids Serve Too! email list to stay in the loop!